Ipsemism; Manifold Immortality

 Ipsem believed that the randomly-generated history created for her by the Cyberian virch-designers would have an exact, real-life counterpart elsewhere in the infinite universe, and possibly an infinite number of such counterparts.
 If there are an infinite number of different Hubble Volumes beyond the observable universe, then some must correspond exactly with the imaginary volume created for the Aleph455#33 cosm.
 Ipsem calculated that the closest such volume would be on the order of 1010115 metres away from the Arcturus system, well outside the observable universe but still real.
 She declared that she was, in fact, a direct continuation of that distant Laron Ipsem (who presumably still existed in that distant realm), since at the moment of her creation their mind-states had been identical.

 This concept of a previous existence in reality was initially quite popular amongst digis and other randomly-generated entities; no matter how fictional their backstory, the digis could be assured that they had a real counterpart elsewhere.
-But Ipsem took the concept further; she declared that, in an infinite universe, multiverse or manifold of alternate universe, every intelligent entity (even non-realistic ones) would be at some point reproduced at random in a simulation somewhere else, reproducing their personal chain of existence elsewhere.
+But Ipsem took the concept further; she declared that, in an infinite universe, multiverse or manifold of alternate universes, every intelligent entity (even non-realistic ones) would be at some point reproduced at random in a simulation somewhere else, reproducing their personal chain of existence elsewhere.
 Since a simulated environment need not be physically realistic, even very unlikely entities should in theory be simulated somewhere.

 In fact the number of future instances of any particular sophont should indeed be infinite, if the universe does include infinite possibilities.
 Each individual could therefore look forward to an infinitely varied set of future timelines, in some of which ey would exist indefinitely.